 Travel for about 5 hours across Tibet's stark plains to Shigatse.
-Dominated by a fort reminiscent of the Potala, Shigatse is Tibet's second largest city and the traditional seat of the Panchen Lama.
-You will have some time on arrival to explore the local markets.
+Dominated by a fort reminiscent of the Potala, Shigatse is Tibet's second city and the traditional seat of the Panchen Lama.
+You will have some time on arrival to explore the local markets and try yak butter tea with a local family.

-Shigatse - Shigatse has been developed by the government to become the second largest city in Tibet.
+Shigatse - Shigatse is a major town which has been developed by the government to become the second largest city in Tibet.
 It has an interesting local market and one of the largest functioning monasteries in Tibet, Tashilhunpo.